aconamos/typst-docs/CS2100-MT2.typ

 - The resulting conclusions should be true for any element in the domain.
 #linebreak()

-- Element-wise Proofs
-- Logical Equivalence proofs
-- What about function proofs?
-Get a couple examples of these on the sheet.

 === Set-Builder Notation
 $S = { "domain" | "predicate"}$